Phone: 0161 214 1500

 - MR v Chief Constable Port of Dover Police Acted for the Defendant Chief Constable in a claim for false imprisonment.

-- LW v Chief Constable of Lancashire Police Acted for the Claimant in a claim for false imprisonment on the basis of unlawful arrest.
+- LW v Chief Constable of Lancashire Police Acted for the Claimant in a claim for false imprisonment on the basis of an unlawful arrest.

 - AK v L Acted for the Claimant (a protected party) in a claim for false imprisonment and breaches of her Article 5 rights arising from unlawful deprivation of liberty in a care home.